 While creditors and lenders have varying policies, many credit card accounts are sent to collection agencies after 180 days of non-payment.
 The original creditor or the collection agency may report this to one or more of the credit bureaus.

 With identity theft, criminals obtain other people’s personal information for their own economic gain, Tyson says.
 Personal data, such as Social Security numbers, birth dates and bank account numbers can be used to assume your identity.

 “They can get a driver’s license under your name,” says identity security expert Robert Siciliano, CEO of IDTheftSecurity.com.
 “They can function and live as you.”

 Fraudsters can steal your information from a variety of sources, including your social media accounts or even your trash.
 Accessing a Facebook account sometimes provides a criminal with enough personal information to assume someone else’s identity, says Jeffrey Sklar, a certified financial crime specialist and managing partner of the Sklar, Heyman, Hirshfield & Kantor accounting firm in Bellmore, New York.

 According to the Federal Trade Commission, laws in most states limit your responsibility for debt incurred on fraudulent new accounts opened in your name without your permission.
 However, clearing fraudulent purchases from your credit report can take months.

-Using credit monitoring services can be helpful because they can track credit reports each day and notify consumers of negative reports from creditors -- such as late bills -- and other significant changes.
-For example, Credit Karma's credit monitoring service can notify you after a new account is opened in your name and reported to your TransUnion credit report.
+Using credit monitoring services can be helpful because they can track credit reports each day and notify consumers of negative reports from creditors — such as late bills — and other significant changes.
+For example, Credit Karma’s credit monitoring service can notify you after a new account is opened in your name and reported to your TransUnion and Equifax credit reports.